 Is it your dream to open your own bar?
 If so, you’re probably wondering, “just how much does it cost to open a bar?”
 While costs can vary quite a bit, the average cost to open a pub from the ground up is about $480,000—although costs can range from $110,000 on the low end to $850,000 on the high end.
 However, if you’re looking to take over an existing bar, it’s possible to get started for as low as $25,000 (with the right planning, of course).

-Costs can vary with a number of factors, too.
-If you’re planning to open more of a specialty bar, such as a winebar, brewpub, or microbrewery, your costs may be lower (between $25,000 and $100,000), partly due to the fact that it’s cheaper and easier to obtain beer-and-wine permits than it is to get permits that include hard liquor.
+Costs can vary with a number of factors, as well.
+If you’re planning to open more of a specialty bar, such as a winebar, brewpub or microbrewery, your costs may be lower (between $25,000 and $100,000), partly due to the fact that it’s cheaper and easier to obtain beer and wine licenses than it is permits that include hard liquor.

 Check out our free worksheet to break down everything it will take to get your bar started off on the right foot.

 One-time costs are your upfront costs—simply, this is the amount of capital needed to get your doors open and your patrons pouring in.
 Just keep in mind that starting and maintaining your bar are different sets of costs to consider.
 Your typical starting expenses will include everything that goes on behind the scenes to get your establishment up to code and ready for opening day.

 Our bar startup cost worksheet is simple and intuitive to use.
 Once downloaded, it’s fully customizable to fit your needs.
 The template includes both high and low-end estimates, so you can get a full picture of how much it will take to start your bar.